 And in their place, we have the frenetic dancers of today with all those spasmodic movements.
 I hope this article will do its bit in helping some of those good old dance moves make a comeback.
-It will be good for me, it will be good for you, and if the younger generation sees a rock-and-roller in real life action, hopefully it will catch on and… rock-and-roll will be back.
+It will be good for me, it will be good for you, and if the younger generation sees a rock-and-roller in real-life action, hopefully, it will catch on.

 And this is where the real problem begins.
 Because your joints are like the hinges of the door.
 The more you don’t use them, the more rusted they become.
 Giving rise to more stiffness, more discomfort.
 It’s a catch-22 situation.

 But this does not have to be the case.
-Joint pains, even arthritis can be managed in such a way that you can continue with the activities you love doing.
-All it requires is a positive mindset, a healthy lifestyle and a mission-critical dietary regimen.
-And yes, a firm will to fight off the temptation of using painkillers.
+Joint pains, even arthritis, can be managed in such a way that you can continue with the activities you love doing.
+All it requires is a positive mindset, a healthy lifestyle, and a mission-critical dietary regimen.

-There are a lot of herbs and spices that have anti-inflammatory properties that can help with arthritis and joint discomfort.
+There are many herbs and spices that have anti-inflammatory properties that can help with arthritis and joint discomfort.

 Aloe vera: This succulent perennial plant is a natural joint healer.
 There are over 250 species of aloe, but only five of them have any nutritional value.
-Aloe vera is loaded with vitamins A, B, C and E. These vitamins are anti-inflammatory as well as strong antioxidants.
+Aloe vera is loaded with vitamins A, B, C, and E. These vitamins are anti-inflammatory and strong antioxidants.

-Boswellia: In ancient times, boswellia was considered so valuable that it was one of the choice gifts brought by the wise men to baby Jesus.
-For centuries, this resin, also called frankincense, has been used in perfumes, incense sticks, and for therapeutic purposes.
+Boswellia: In ancient times, Boswellia was considered so valuable that it was one of the choice gifts brought by the wise men to baby Jesus.
+For centuries, this resin, also called frankincense, has been used in perfumes, incense sticks, and therapeutic purposes.

-The resin, which is derived from the gum of boswellia trees, has also been used in Ayurvedic medicine.
-Ancient medical texts suggest the resin of boswellia has good anti-inflammatory and joint supporting properties.
-Modern clinical research has identified that certain acids, especially acetyl-11-keto-beta-boswellic acid (AKBA) from this plant help counteract inflammation.
+The resin, which is derived from the gum of Boswellia trees, has also been used in Ayurvedic medicine.
+Ancient medical texts suggest the resin of Boswellia has good anti-inflammatory and joint supporting properties.
+Modern clinical research has identified that certain acids, especially acetyl-11-keto-beta-boswellic acid (AKBA) from this plant, helps counteract inflammation.
 In preclinical research, AKBA has been shown to help regulate immune functions and reduce inflammation in joints.

 Ginger: Like Boswellia, ginger has been used medicinally for thousands of years in Ayurvedic medicine as a natural anti-inflammatory food.
 Recent research on the therapeutic effects of spices, conducted at Odense University in Denmark, confirms what the ancient Indian doctors knew.

-In the clinical studies done at the university, people suffering with arthritic pain showed significant improvements in pain, swelling and morning stiffness by eating ginger daily.
+In the clinical studies done at the university, people suffering from arthritic pain showed significant improvements in pain, swelling, and morning stiffness by eating ginger daily.